MARA Holdings

-MARA Holdings, Inc. (formerly Marathon Digital Holdings and Marathon Patent Group) is an American digital asset technology and cryptocurrency mining company headquartered in Fort Lauderdale, Florida.
+MARA Holdings, Inc. (formerly Marathon Digital Holdings and Marathon Patent Group) is an American digital asset technology and cryptocurrency mining company headquartered in Hallandale Beach, Florida.
 Founded in 2010, the company initially operated as a patent holding company before pivoting in the late 2010s to focus on blockchain infrastructure and digital assets.

-MARA is one of the largest publicly traded bitcoin and kaspa miners in the world, and as of August 2025 is the second-largest corporate holder of bitcoin.
+MARA is one of the world's largest publicly traded bitcoin miners, commanding approximately 8% of the Bitcoin network's hashrate as of March 2026.
+As of June 30, 2026, the company held approximately 35,577 bitcoin on its balance sheet..
 The company operates large-scale mining facilities in the United States and abroad, known for its purchases of bitcoin and bitcoin mining equipment and a joint venture to use 37 MW from the Hardin Generating Station Montana coal plant to power an adjacently-constructed Marathon bitcoin data center.

 History

 Marathon Patent Group was incorporated on February 23, 2010, as a patent holding company headquartered in Fort Lauderdale, Florida.
-Through its subsidiary Uniloc, it became known for acquiring patents and pursuing litigation against technology companies.
+Through its subsidiary Uniloc, the company focused on acquiring patents and pursuing litigation against technology firms.

-During the 2010s, Marathon purchased patents related to encryption technology.
+During the 2010s, Marathon acquired patents related to encryption technology.
 In the late 2010s, the company shifted their focus toward cryptocurrency and blockchain technologies.
 By 2021, it was known for large-scale purchases of bitcoin and mining equipment, and it entered into a joint venture to power a bitcoin data center using 37 megawatts from the Hardin Generating Station, a coal-fired plant in Montana.

 On March 1, 2021, the company changed its name to Marathon Digital Holdings to reflect its new business focus.

-In December 2023, Marathon acquired two operating bitcoin mining facilities from subsidiaries of Generate Capital for $178.6 million.
+In December 2023, Marathon acquired two operational bitcoin mining facilities from subsidiaries of Generate Capital for $178.6 million, expanding its mining capacity.

-On august 29, 2024, the company announced another rebranding, adopting the name MARA Holdings, Inc. As of August 2025, it is one of the world's largest bitcoin and kaspa miners, and the second-largest corporate holder of bitcoin, with 50,639 BTC reported on its balance sheet.
+On August 29, 2024, the company rebranded again, adopting the name MARA Holdings, Inc.

+Leadership

 Its chief executive officer is Fred Thiel.
 Leena Jaitley, founder of MTN group is one of the largest shareholders.